When A Politician Says 'Fake News' And A Newspaper Threatens To Sue Back

 Scott declined an interview request on the advice of his lawyer.

-The accusation the column was "a fake news story" raised the ire of Jay Seaton, the Sentinel's publisher.
+The accusation that the column was "a fake news story" raised the ire of Jay Seaton, the Sentinel's publisher.

-"I'm accustomed to all kinds of criticism for what we do, that comes with the job," he said.
-But Seaton says the term "fake news" is, "an attempt to undermine the speaker.
+"I'm accustomed to all kinds of criticism for what we do; that comes with the job," he said.
+But Seaton says the term "fake news" is "an attempt to undermine the speaker.
 That's where this bumps up against the First Amendment.
 When you've got a government actor who doesn't like something he's seen and tries to diminish its credibility, then you've got real problems."

 Zansberg noted that the Sentinel isn't alone in facing such accusations.

-"We are seeing a trend, not just here in Colorado but that politicians, for a variety of reasons have taken to calling very legitimate media entities, whether it be The New York Times, The Washington Post or CNN, fake news," he said.
+"We are seeing a trend, not just here in Colorado, but that politicians for a variety of reasons have taken to calling very legitimate media entities — whether it be The New York Times, The Washington Post or CNN — fake news," he said.
 "It's intended to delegitimize those sources for news."

 Risk of legal backfire